Battle of Kontum: Attacks on the Fire Support Bases

 On 4 April 1972, the PAVN launched an early morning attack against Firebase Delta.
 Instead of the usual artillery fire from the jungle, elements of the PAVN 320th Infantry Division made a massed attack supported by artillery and rockets.
 For several days the PAVN hit FSB Delta and the other fire support bases along Rocket Ridge.
 Helicopters from the 52nd Combat Aviation operating out of Camp Holloway in Pleiku, were dispatched to provide support.
 The firebases were totally dependent on helicopter support for supplies and ammunition and in spite of the heavy anti-aircraft fire, the helicopters went on the offensive to provide fire support to the FSBs.
 At one point, the northern part of Delta was overrun by elements of the 320th Division.
-John Paul Vann, already in the area for an air rescue, was able to direct attacks on the PAVN soldiers entering the base with Cobra gunships.
+Vann, already in the area for an air rescue, was able to direct attacks on the PAVN soldiers entering the base with Cobra gunships.
 The PAVN attack was stopped in its tracks.

 On 14 April, following a rocket and artillery barrage, the 320th Division attacked Firebase Charlie (14.576°N 107.778°E) on the northern end of Rocket Ridge and 10 km from Dak To.
 Despite airstrikes and helicopter gunship support the ARVN Airborne defenders were forced to abandon the base that night.
 Major John J. Duffy, the advisor to the 11th Airborne Battalion, would be awarded the Medal of Honor for his actions in 2022.
 The attacks on the firebases continued as April wore on.
-Finally on April 21, FSB Delta was taken by the PAVN.
+Finally on 21 April, FSB Delta was taken by the PAVN.
 Several of the other bases had to be given up soon after with heavy casualties.

 Loss of Tân Cảnh and Đắk Tô

 In early 1972 the ARVN 42nd Regiment of the 22nd Division was stationed at Tân Cảnh.

 On 7/8 February following intelligence showing a PAVN buildup in the area the 22nd Division forward command post, 47th Regiment and supporting units were moved from Ba Gi to the Đắk Tô/Tân Cảnh area.
-Elements of the 19th Cavalry Regiment were attached to the Division to support its organic 14th Cavalry Regiment equipped with M-41 light tanks.
+Elements of the 19th Cavalry Regiment were attached to the Division to support its organic 14th Cavalry Regiment equipped with M41 light tanks.
 The armored units would be deployed forward at Ben Het Camp which was regarded as the most likely direction of a PAVN armored attack.